 This section is modeled after the Application and Case Study Section of the Journal of the American Statistical Association, the Biometric Practice Section of Biometrics, or papers in the Annals of Applied Statistics.
 Articles can present detailed case studies of data science or big data applications.
-The data and the computing code should be make available such that any interested reader can reproduce everything in the article from the data and the code.
+The data and the computing code should be made available such that any interested reader can reproduce everything in the article from the data and the code.
 The problems can come from any research domain that involves data science and computing, including science, technology, engineering, medicine, health, social science, humanities, arts, among others.

-Data Science Reviews
+Data Science Review

-Reviews and tutorial articles on latest data science techniques can be of interest to readers who want to get into a new field or pick up new skills.
+Reviews and tutorial articles on the latest data science techniques can be of interest to readers who want to get into a new field or pick up new skills.
 Experts of certain fields are invited to write tutorial articles.
 This section can be modeled after the Statistical Science or the Tutorials in Biostatistics Section in Statistics in Medicine.

 Education in Data Science

 Education in data science is ever-evolving along with new methodologies, technologies, and application fields.
-Discussion on curriculum of data science and tools in teaching data science need a good outlet.
+Discussion on the curriculum of data science and tools in teaching data science needs a good outlet.
 This section will be modeled after the special issue on data science of The American Statistician.
 In addition, a subsection on training practice may publish articles from outstanding student projects.

 This section contains articles that do not clearly fall into the sections above.
-For example, the articles that are not directly motivated from data science applications, such as those on new probability distributions that the journal published, can be published in this section.
+For example, the articles that are not directly motivated by data science applications, such as those on new probability distributions that the journal published, can be published in this section.